harness/developer-hub/docs/service-reliability-management/getting-started/slo-dashboard.md

 sidebar_position: 30
 ---

-The SLOs dashboard provides a centralized view to track, monitor, and manage all the SLOs set for your service, allowing you to easily gauge your service's overall health and performance.
+The SLO dashboard provides a centralized view to track, monitor, and manage all the SLOs set for your service, allowing you to easily gauge your service's overall health and performance.

-## Navigate to the SLO dashboard
+## View SLO dashboard

 To go to the SLO dashboard: